 WE makes doing good, doable.
 And we’re proud to be doing it differently.

 WE Charity is not an old-fashioned non-profit.
-Our unique model lets us operate differently—you won’t find us soliciting donations on TV commercials, or adopting an impact model because it’s an easy soundbite for fundraising.
-We embrace innovation, tackle the root causes of problems, and operate with a low administration rate to ensure efficiency.
+Our unique model lets us operate differently—you won’t find us soliciting donations through expensive advertising campaigns, TV commercials or paid canvassers.
+We embrace innovation, tackle the root causes of problems and operate with a low administration rate to ensure efficiency.
 To scale our impact and to stay sustainable, WE pulls best practices from the toolboxes of charity, business, and social enterprise.
-Our cutting-edge model makes WE a bit more complicated, but it also makes us stronger and more sustainable, allowing to make greater impact.
+Our cutting-edge model makes WE a bit more complicated, but it also makes us stronger and more sustainable, allowing us to make greater impact.

 WE Charity operates more like a tech start-up than a traditional charity.
 It’s not just the office snacks, (donated) fitness centre memberships, and dog-friendly policy that have people drawing comparisons to Silicon Valley North.
 WE breaks down our model when it proves ineffective, adapting and growing with mottos borrowed from the tech sector: “fail fast” and “always be innovating.”
 Instead of iterating on the best software, we’re refining the best methods for world change.